paulbrejla/paulbrejla.github.io/index.md

 * Quantitative Statistics

 #### 🎓 Research & Other Contributions
 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 I have been educated in a broad range of quantitative and qualitative skills at three European universities.
-I also do side projects, mostly to scratch own itches and stay on top of current technologies.
+I also do side projects and some consulting to scratch own itches. stay on top of current technologies, and give something back to the communities that I owe a lot to.

+##### Teaching
+I teach undergraduate courses in *Information Systems Management* and *Information Systems Development* at the University of Applied Sciences in Bremerhaven tailored to Cruise Tourism Management students (<a href="https://www.hs-bremerhaven.de/studienangebot/bachelorstudiengaenge/cruise-tourism-management/">CTM Website</a>.

 ##### Open Source
 * <a href="https://github.com/j-easy/easy-rules">**easy-rules**</a>.
 I contributed the ability to read MVEL rules from strings using a _java.io.Reader_ to easy-rules, a simple rules engine for Java.